 In the summer of 1929, 20-year-old Mendelssohn traveled extensively in Scotland.
 The experience inspired several of his most beloved works, The Hebrides Overture and Symphony No. 3 Scottish – the latter being a very difficult work.
 “It’s a challenging piece that will be interesting to our audience, but it’s also a rich, warm, and romantic composition.”
 Returning for this concert are the Czech-American Horn Duo of Steve Gross and Jirí Havlík, as well as Catherine Litaker, harp, and Suzanne Duffy, flute.

-The full 2018-2019 Season for Symphony of the Vines is below.
-Please see the bottom of this page to download the schedule for easy printing.
+The full 2018-2019 Season for Symphony of the Vines is at the top of this page.
+Download for easy printing.